 So you may get some NLP knowledge, but it will not be a complete NLP Practitioner Certification meeting the NLP Global Standards for NLP Accreditation.

-NLP is a very complex topic and therefore needs adequate time allotted to learning and practicing these NLP Techniques and processes.
-To assure your NLP Training meets the high level of Global Standards, recognized by other associations throughout the world, see the guidelines listed below.
+NLP is a complex topic and needs adequate time allotted to learn and practice these NLP Techniques and processes.
+To assure your NLP Training meets the high level of Global Standards recognized by other associations worldwide, see the guidelines listed below.

 NLP Practitioner Certification Level

 A: Duration of Training: Minimum of 120 hours of training in the basics of NLP patterns taught by a Certified Trainer or a Certified Master Practitioner under the supervision of a trainer.

-B: Demonstration of ability to identify the following basic skills, techniques, patterns and concepts of NLP and to utilize them competently with self and with others.
+B: Demonstration of ability to identify the following basic skills, techniques, patterns, and concepts of NLP and utilize them competently with self and others.

 1. Behavioral integration of the basic presuppositions of NLP, including:

-- Outcome orientation with respect for others’ models of the world and the ecology of the system.
+- Outcome orientation with respect for others’ models of the world and the system’s ecology.
 (Respect each person’s model of the world)

-- Distinction between map and territory.
+- The distinction between map and territory.
 (The map is not the territory)

 - There is only feedback – no failure.
 (All outcomes are achievements; there is only feedback)

-- Meaning of your communication is the response you get.
+- The meaning of your communication is the response you get.

-- Adaptive intent of all behavior.
-(Every behavior is motivated by positive intention.
+- Adaptive intent of all behaviour.
+(Every behaviour is motivated by positive intention.
 People make the best choices they can with the resources they have available)